turingschool/curriculum/source/projects/blogger.markdown

 Most Rails plugins are now moving toward RubyGems.
 RubyGems is a package management system for Ruby, similar to how Linux distributions use Apt or RPM.
 There are central servers that host libraries, and we can install those libraries on our machine with a single command.
 RubyGems takes care of any dependencies, allows us to pick an options if necessary, and installs the library.

 Let's see it in action.
 If you have your server running in RubyMine, click the red square button to STOP it.
 If you have a console session open, type `exit` to exit.
-Then open up `/Gemfile` and look for the lines like this:
+Then open up `Gemfile` and look for the lines like this:

 ```ruby
   # gem 'bj'